jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 7 - Distributed Computing & Challenges.md

 #### Pervasive Computing

 Another form of Distributed System is embedded/pervasive computing technology.
-Sensors and actuators are used and controlled by various autonomous computing devices; depending on the hardware used, it can either be limited
+Sensors and actuators are used and controlled by various autonomous computing devices; depending on the hardware used, specifications can be either limited, or systems can be fully discrete.

+Devices can interact with background/infrastructure servers & services as well.
+There are also other considerations that mst be taken on board:

+-

 ## A quick word on Server Hardware